opengovfoundation/madison/database/seeds/pages/about.md

 1. Stay connected by signing up for email updates.

-When you support or oppose a document, enter a comment, or annotate a specific section of a work in progress, the document’s sponsor receives an electronic notification.
+When you support or oppose a document, enter a comment, or annotate a specific section of a work in progress, the document's sponsor receives an electronic notification.
 Your interaction with legislation on Madison will provide sponsors with valuable feedback on how their constituents feel about proposed legislation, and they may even choose to incorporate suggested edits straight into their documents.

-**What’s next?**
+**What's next?**

 Engage with the community.
 Madison allows you to interact not only with specific pieces of legislation, but with other civic-minded citizens.
 See what other people are saying and share your thoughts.
 Explore documents from other sponsors or legislative bodies.
-And suggest changes or features you’d like to see on Madison by giving us feedback in the tab at the left-hand side of the page, or by sending us an email.
-We’d love to hear from you.
+And suggest changes or features you'd like to see on Madison by giving us feedback in the tab at the left-hand side of the page, or by sending us an email.
+We'd love to hear from you.

 **Coming Soon**